-Figures~\ref{fig3}(a)(c) confirm that these functional advantages (Fig.~\ref{fig2}) exploit the electronic-vibrational entanglement -- and hence non-classical features of both the electronic and vibrational systems.
-Figure~\ref{fig3}(b) illustrates how the many-body quantum enhancement increases in strength (darker green represents larger von Neumann entropy $S_N$) {\em and} occurs over a wider range of pulse durations ($\upsilon^{-1}$) as $N$ increases (i.e. for larger aggregates).
-For each $N>3$, the final states are dominated by increasingly higher entangled $N>3$ equivalents of $W$ states (i.e. Functional Advantage {\bf 2}) which can then be exploited for efficient transfer (i.e. Functional Advantage {\bf 1}).
-Given the naturally-occurring availability of $N>3$ aggregates \cite{Trimer,Drop,Lambrev}, this increase in functional enhancement with increasing $N$ may inspire new device designs.
-The lower bound $\ups_{\mathrm{min}}$ does not depend on the maximum value of $\lambda(t)$ reached.
-The scaling $\ups_{\mathrm{min}} \propto N^{-1}$ that emerges, comes from a relation for the minimal energy gap at the critical threshold~\cite{AcevedoPRA2015}.
-The upper bound $\ups_{\mathrm{max}}$ does not depend on system size, and is instead dictated by the ${\rm log}_2 (v)\rightarrow 0$ drop-off of $P^e$.
-Figure~\ref{fig3}(c) confirms that the coherence is fundamentally non-classical.
-Purely quantum features appear in the Wigner functions of both the vibrational and electronic subsystems (e.g. negative values shown as red).
-Though our results consider ramping up to the modest value of $\lambda(t)\approx 1$ and back, similar results occur for smaller maximum values and hence weaker pulses as long as maximum $\lambda(t)\geq 0.5$.
-For maximum $\lambda(t)< 0.5$, the system does not feel the quantum critical point and hence there is essentially no quantum coherence, in line with empirical observations that coherence effects are primarily found beyond the weak perturbative driving field regime.
+In this context, the conventional displacement operator is defined as $\mathcal{D}(z) = \exp\left[z a^{\dagger} - z^*a\right]$, where $a^{\dagger}$ ($a$) represents the creation (annihilation) operator of the vibrionic mode, and $z$ is a complex number.
+Figures~\ref{fig_3}(a),(b),(c) confirm the intrinsic non-classical nature of these processes generated by the pulse $\lambda(t)$.
+Figure~\ref{fig_3}(b) indicates that as $N$ increases, the final states should be dominated by increasingly higher entangled equivalents of $W$ states that entangle successively higher numbers of excited exciton states ($\{|X\rangle\}$) which can then be manipulated by subsequent pulses to efficiently channel energy toward $\{|Y\rangle\}$ states and hence energy exit points.
+Given the naturally-occurring availability of $N>3$ aggregates \cite{Trimer,Drop,Lambrev}, this enhancement with increasing $N$ may inspire new device designs.
+The lower bound $\upsilon_{\mathrm{min}}$ in Fig.~\ref{fig_3}(b) does not depend on the maximum value of $\lambda(t)$ reached.
+Instead, the scaling $\upsilon_{\mathrm{min}} \propto N^{-1}$ comes from a relation for the minimal energy gap at the critical threshold~\cite{AcevedoPRA2015}.
+The upper bound $\upsilon_{\mathrm{max}}$ does not depend on system size, and is instead dictated by the ${\rm log}_2 (v)\rightarrow 0$ drop-off of $P^e$.
+Figure~\ref{fig_3}(c) illustrates the purely quantum features that are present in the Wigner functions of the vibrational and electronic subsystems (e.g. negative values).\\ \\ Though our results consider ramping up to the modest value of $\lambda(t)\approx 1$ and back, similar results occur for smaller maximum values and hence weaker pulses as long as maximum $\lambda(t)\geq 0.5$.
+For maximum $\lambda(t)< 0.5$, the system does not feel the quantum critical point and hence there is negligible entanglement, in line with empirical observations that quantum coherence effects are primarily found beyond the weak perturbative driving field regime.